Hanzo

 Features

-• S3 API Compatible: Drop-in replacement for Amazon S3 -- works with any S3 client, SDK, or tool
+• S3 API Compatible: Drop-in replacement for Amazon S3 — works with aws CLI, mc, boto3, @aws-sdk/client-s3, and any other S3 SDK

-• Object Versioning: Track and restore previous versions of any object
+• Versioning: Track and restore previous versions of any object

-• Server-Side Encryption: SSE-S3 and SSE-KMS for data at rest and in transit
+• Server-Side Encryption: SSE-S3 and SSE-KMS (keys managed by Hanzo KMS)

 Architecture